Demolition work continues on former Toys R Us - NewsBreak

 ROGERSVILLE— Oh Henry’s, a family-owned restaurant located in downtown Rogersville, which has been a part of the community for over 30 years, has been placed for sale.
 Still, the owner hopes the next owner continues its legacy.
 Oh Henry’s History.

-Eastman Credit Union has stepped up and pledged $35,000 over five years to help buy a 2018 Nissan NV Passenger SL van, according to a YMCA press release.
-The release said the van and donation will increase accessibility to resources, programs, meals and child care to families in underserved communities in Kingsport.
+KINGSPORT — Eastman Credit Union has pledged $35,000 over five years to help buy a 2018 Nissan NV Passenger SL van, according to a YMCA press release.
+The release said the van and donation will increase accessibility to resources, programs, meals and child care to families in under-served communities in Kingsport.

 Fire visible from I-26 caught on camera